millipedia/MillcoUtils/README.md

 	$mu->file_icon('whatever');

-will inline an svg file with the name whatever.svg if it exists in the site/assets/images/icons folder.
+will inline an svg file with the name whatever.svg if it exists in the site/assets/images/ or a folder relative to that if you've configured it.
+NB this used to default to images/icons so if you update you might need to specify the 'icons' folder now.

 We normally use 'currentColor' in SVGs loading this way.

 	// A link with an inlined SVG icon with the fill set to currentColor will